ThomasSel/CV/README.md

 ## About me

-I am a bright and enthusiastic **junior full-stack developer** looking to continue my journey in the tech industry working for a team that has a beneficial impact on society.
+I am a bright and enthusiastic **junior full-stack developer** looking to continue my journey in the tech industry working with a team on projects that have a beneficial impact on society.

 After completing my Masters degree in Maths and Physics at the University of Warwick, I decided to start a Maths PhD at the University of Manchester.
-I really enjoyed the programming work during my academic career, but I felt like my career would never allow me to create tangible things that others could understand and use.
+I enjoyed the programming work during in my academic career, but I felt like my career would never allow me to create tangible things that others could understand and use.
-Therefore, after 18 months I decided I wanted to move away from theoretical work and software development seemed like a great choice for me to pivot to.
+After 18 months I decided I wanted to move away from theoretical research to more applied work, and software development seemed like a great choice for me to pivot to.

 I want to build on the skills I've acquired at [Makers Academy](https://github.com/makersacademy) and apply my love of problem solving to concrete challenges with the goal of building new and exciting software that I can be proud of.